 Peekskill, NY 2017

-October 14, 2017 day hike to Anthony's Nose in Peekskill New York: 40 courageous hikers enjoyed a seven mile hike and then celebrated our accomplishments at the Peekskill Brewery!
+October 14, 2017, our first HIkeDay ever where we conquered Anthony's Nose in Peekskill New York: 44 courageous hikers enjoyed a seven mile hike and then celebrated our accomplishments at the Peekskill Brewery!
 What a fantastic day!!

 Puerto Vallarta, Mexico 2017